Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 #### Tuples

-Special mention for `typing.Tuple` since there are a few ways to type annotate with a tuple.
+Special mention for `typing.Tuple` since there are a few ways to type annotate with it.

-Syntax for a tuple may look like: `Tuple[str, int, float]` for which holds an item, quantity, price:
+Syntax for a tuple may look like: `Tuple[str, int, float]` which holds an item, quantity, price:

 `item = ("pencil", 1, 0.99)`